 Note: It is important to remember that SJRs are based solely on citations from publications indexed in Scopus; citations from non-Scopus publications are not included.

-Finding a journal's SCImago Journal Rank
+Finding a journal's SJR in SCImago

 - Skewed by citation outliers (a single highly-cited article can heavily influence the SJR).